-Of all the mental/emotional issues you can have, I'd say that anxiety is probably the worst.
+Of all the mental / emotional issues you can have, I'd say that anxiety is probably the worst.
 High-level anxiety may be the worst kind of psychological suffering you can experience.
-It makes you feel like you're living in a slow-motion plane crash all the time, and that's a terrible way to live.
+It's a terrible way to live.
 There is so much suffering that comes with anxiety.
 And even when anxiety is not intense, but chronic, it's still not how you are meant to live.
 Not to mention that chronic anxiety can actually have a negative effect on your physical health.
-But please know, I am here to help.

 Are you feeling upset, stressed, and overwhelmed?
 Try one of these quick exercises: